 - Liaison with medical providers

-- Daily administration and monitoring for reaction, dose, and time
+- Daily administration and monitoring for proper dosage, administration time and potential reactions

 - Compliance monitoring